THB 100 – Ceramic filled polymer – Thermal conductivity

 Polymer – Thermal Conductivity, Thermal Diffusivity, Specific Heat

-The following measurement illustrates a quality control application by determine the thermal conductivity, thermal diffusivity and specific heat of a ceramic filler polymer performed on a THB-100 (Transient Hot Bridge Instrument).
-For that, the sample and the sensor (sandwich-setup) were placed in a furnace where the measurement was performed from room temperature to 90°C. The specific heat of the sample increases, whereas the thermal diffusivity decreases within the temperature range.
+The following measurement illustrates the determination of the thermal conductivity, thermal diffusivity and specific heat of a ceramic filler polymer performed on a THB-100 (Transient Hot Bridge Instrument).
+For that the sample and the sensor (sandwich-setup) were placed in a furnace where the measurement was performed from room temperature to 90 °C. The specific heat of the sample increases, whereas the thermal diffusivity decreases within the temperature range.
 The thermal conductivity is almost constant at 0.44 W/mK and shows only slight increases and decreases of the value.
-This behavior is characteristic for the investigated material and would change with composition.